§ 1 Scope of application and general provisions

 2. Insofar as we cannot keep to binding delivery periods for reasons that we cannot be held responsible for (non-availability of service), we shall inform the Buyer thereof immediately and at the same time communicate the expected new delivery time.
 If performance still cannot be made within the delivery period, we shall be entitled to withdraw from the contract, in part or in full.
 We shall immediately refund any consideration already rendered by the Buyer.
 For the purposes of the foregoing, non-timely delivery by our own upstream and subcontracting suppliers shall be understood to constitute a case of non-availability of service, providing that we have concluded a congruent hedging transaction and that neither we nor our suppliers are at fault, or if we are not obligated to make procurement in a specific case.

-4. The Buyer’s rights in accordance with § 8 of these terms and conditions and our own statutory rights, in particular in the case of an exclusion of the duty of performance (e.g. due to impossibility or unreasonableness of performance and/or supplementary performance), shall remain unaffected.
+4. The Buyer’s rights in accordance with Article 8 of these Terms and Conditions and our own statutory rights, in particular in the case of an exclusion of the duty of performance (e.g. due to impossibility or unreasonableness of performance and/or supplementary performance), shall remain unaffected.

-§ 5 Delivery, transfer of risk, acceptance, delay in acceptance and withdrawl
+§ 5 Delivery, transfer of risk, acceptance, delay in acceptance, withdrawl and PACKAGING

 2. The risk of accidental loss and accidental deterioration of the goods shall pass to the Buyer at the latest upon delivery.
 In the case of mail order purchases, however, the risk of accidental loss and accidental deterioration of the goods and the risk of delay of delivery of the goods shall pass to the forwarding agent, the carrier or the person or entity selected to carry the shipment upon transfer to the shipper.
 Insofar as a formal acceptance procedure has been agreed, this shall be determinative for the transfer of risk.
 In addition, the statutory provisions of the law on contracts for goods and services shall apply correspondingly for an agreed acceptance procedure.
 Default of acceptance by the Buyer shall be deemed equivalent to acceptance or transfer of the goods.
 Even in the event that carriage-free delivery has been agreed or in the case of drop shipments, shipment takes place at the Buyer’s risk.